 How to Submit Your Information

 - The submission process is done entirely online—no paper documentation is needed.
 You will complete an online form attesting that you have met or will meet the requirements above.
 You do not need to wait until you have completed your PQRS reporting to apply for the incentive.

-- The 2014 submission process will be available in late spring.
-Diplomates will be notified once it is available.
+- The 2014 submission process will be posted later this summer.
+We will notify diplomates via e-mail once it is available.

 Please contact the ABS office via e-mail with any questions.